Llucs/project_apex/README.md

 • Bixby doesn't listen to your voice; you can only chat via text within the app

 • The AOD is a bit buggy, with automatic brightness enabled for some reason and sometimes elements of the AOD shifting slightly to the side

+### What Project Apex does NOT do

+- It does NOT overclock CPU or GPU
+- It does NOT apply aggressive thermal or power hacks
+- It does NOT modify kernel or boot images
+- It does NOT guarantee all Galaxy AI features on all devices

 ### *LICENSE*